 PRAWN COCKTAIL SANDWICH- What a treat this is!
 You can make your own prawn cocktail, but otherwise the store-bought ones are as good.
 Spread it on some nice bread, and you will lick your fingers clean.

 SMOKED SALMON AND CREAM CHEESE SANDWICH CAKE- Another classic, and so easy to put together.
 Drizzle some lemon juice over the smoked salmon for a nice zesty kick, and perhaps add some greens too, and you get one fancy sandwich that will disappear from the plate in seconds.

 ROAST BEEF SANDWICH- Another classic here, but such a delish.
 Add some horseradish relish to the mix, and you won't regret the choice.

 GRILLED CHICKEN AVOCADO SANDWICH- Absolutely delicious, and ridiculously easy to make.
 You can also use leftover or rotisserie chicken, the quicker, the better.

 These are just a few ideas, obviously, you can add anything else you like, it's a matter of time and choice here.
 No need to go out of your way purchasing lots of ingredients, just use what you have around.

-Now, moving onto the second plate, we have the nation's favourite breakfast, brunch or afternoon tea treats: scones.
+Now, moving onto another plate, we have the nation's favourite breakfast, brunch or afternoon tea treats: scones.
 The British scones are so easy to make, it's actually a shame to even consider buying them, you have them ready from scratch in about 20 minutes.

 The sweet scones are usually the obvious choice, I always add raisins to mine, but you can add any other dried fruit you have.
 Or make them plain, that's fine too.
 If you fancy some savoury scones, leave out the sugar and add grated cheese, chives, olives, and anything else you like.